After you have registered with the OSD program, follow these steps to access accommodations:

 - On the day of the test, come to OSD instead of class.
 Tests should be taken at the same time as the rest of the class.

 Note taking services may be requested at the L2751 OSD office at the beginning of each semester.
 Generally, students should attend class before requesting a note taker, as some instructors may post notes on the class website - D2L/Brightspace, provide informational packets, or allow students to have a copy of classroom powerpoints, if requested.
 If none of these avenues are possible, a student should request a note taker.
 At that point, an OSD staff member will recruit a volunteer note taker for each class requested.
 OSD students must be in class to receive notes, unless it has been arranged prior to class with an OSD staff member.
-However, if you miss class because of your disability, see the Director of OSD.
+However, if you miss class because of your disability, see the OSD staff.
 If you are not receiving the notes you requested, contact an OSD staff person immediately.

 Sign Language Interpreting

-If you are deaf or hard-of-hearing and require interpreting services, you should meet with the OSD Director or the OSD Lead Interpreter to schedule interpreting before registering for classes.
+If you are deaf or hard-of-hearing and require interpreting services, you should meet with the OSD Lead Interpreter to schedule interpreting before registering for classes.
 Currently enrolled OSD students may register for classes on the first day of registration.
 Late enrollment for classes may mean that interpreting services for that semester cannot be provided in a timely manner.
 If you withdraw from a course, let the OSD staff know immediately so that interpreting services can be cancelled.

-If you will be late or absent from class, you must call the OSD office before the class starts to cancel the interpreter The first time you are late or absent from class without calling the OSD office, you will receive a written reminder.
+If you will be late or absent from class, you must call the OSD office before the class starts to cancel the interpreter.
+The first time you are late or absent from class without calling the OSD office, you will receive a written reminder.
 If you are late or absent a second time without notifying the OSD office, you must meet with the OSD Director.
 If you are late or absent a third time without notifying the OSD office, your interpreting services could be withdrawn.
 After three absences, an alternative accommodation could be provided instead of an interpreter.

-Alternative format textbooks are available from the publisher as electronic text files that can be read out loud with text-to-speech software (Read&Write Gold provided for free by logging into D2L/Brightspace) or as audio books ordered from Learning Ally.
+Alternative format textbooks are available from the publisher as electronic text files that can be read out loud with text-to-speech software (Read&Write Gold provided for free by logging into D2L/Brightspace) or as traditional audio books ordered from Learning Ally.
 Make an appointment with OSD staff to find out how to access this accommodation.
 Register early for classes each semester and meet with OSD staff to determine which textbooks are needed.
 Request your alternative format textbooks early to ensure you have them by the start of the semester.

 What if I have a concern about my accommodations or access to programs, services, or activities?